-This is something the makers of these wearable devices have taken notice of, as well.
+This is something the makers of these wearable devices have taken notice of as well.
 We’re starting to see these tech companies branch out into medical software to create integrations that make wearable data even more accessible to medical providers, and with good reason.

 In our survey, we asked our patients exactly how it would impact their wearable medical device use if a doctor began incorporating that data into their health records and care plans.
-Nearly half said it would encourage them to make healthier choices, such as increasing daily activity.
+Over half said it would encourage them to make healthier choices, such as increasing daily activity.

 The actual impact of fitness trackers on patient health has been debated since their introduction, but the winning consensus is that continued use of these devices does, in fact, improve users’ overall health just by making them more aware of the choices they’re making and how those choices impact their health.